Chapultepec: First section

 The Museo de Arte Moderno (Museum of Modern Art) is located on Paseo de la Reforma and Calle Gandhi, and it hosts various temporary exhibits.
 The museum's complex was constructed using modern architecture techniques, which consisted of two circular buildings surrounding a sculpture garden.
 It contains one of the leading collections of modern art of the 20th century of Mexico.
 Artists include Dr. Atl, Frida Kahlo, David Alfaro Siqueiros, and Remedios Varo.

 The Casa de Cultura Quinta Colorada was originally a former accommodation for the forest rangers of the area in the early 20th century.
 The house was made using European style architecture techniques.
 It hosts various cultural activities for visitors and has a small planetarium.

 At the foot of the Chapultepec Hill is an extension of the Museum of History called the Museo del Caracol (Snail Museum).
 This museum narrates the history of Mexico in the winding form of a snail, the shape of the building from which its name comes.

 The Luis Barragán House and Studio is the former home of architect Luis Barragán.
 The house was kept nearly intact since 1948, including the workshop.
 It also exhibits artworks from the 19th and 20th century.

 One of the most popular features in the first section is an artificial lake called the Lago Menor (Smaller Lake).
 It is one of two lakes in the park; the larger one, Lago Mayor, is in the second section.
-Lagor Menor, however, attracts more visitors than the other.
+Lago Menor, however, attracts more visitors than the other.
 Visitors can rent paddleboats and small rowboats at the lake.
 The Lago Menor was created in the late 19th century, when the first section (then the entire park) was redesigned.
 At the same time Lago Menor was created, the Casa del Lago was constructed.
 It is shallow with an average depth of a little over one meter.
 The Casa del Lago, also called the Restaurante del Lago, is now a restaurant that serves continental food and some Mexican dishes.